Social Media Localization Strategy 2025: Global Brand Success — 156% International Growth (Complete Playbook)

 How much does social media localization cost?

-What metrics measure localization success?
+What metrics should I track for localization success?

 Can AI handle accurate translation for social media?